 NOTES: Do not use the temporary shipping cap to cover unused connectors.
 The shipping cap does not provide an adequate environmental seal.
-Enphase sealing caps are required for the system to be UL compliant and to protect against moisture ingress.
+Enphase sealing caps are required to protect against moisture ingress.

 Enphase sealing caps are IP67 rated.
 Within the term "IP67", "IP" indicates an Ingress Protection (IP) rating against dust and liquids.
 This specific rating of IP67 indicates that this connector protects against all dust particles and immersion in liquid.